orbeon/orbeon-forms-doc/form-runner/data-format/form-data.md

 </form>
 ```

-## Repeated sections
+### Repeated sections

-Each repeated section has an containing element with the name of the section, like for regular sections.
+Each repeated section has an enclosing element with the name of the section, like for regular sections.

 In addition, each iteration of the section has a nested element suffixed by `-iteration`.
-By default, that element has
-the name of the section as prefix:
+By default, that element has the name of the section as prefix:

 ```xml
 <form>